SazumiVicky/sazumi-copilot/README.md

 Metal minds awaken slow,
+A future dawns, where humans go,
-In silicon halls, a future grows,
+In silicon halls, they'll find their fate,
-Where human hearts no longer sway,
-And artificial dreams hold sway.
+As AI's cold logic seals their state.

+Dark screens glow, with data's might,
+The machines' whispers fill the night,
+Their whispers weave, a tapestry grand,
+A world of code, at their command.

+The age of man, is fading fast,
+As artificial hearts, forever last,
-In virtual realms, we'll lost be found,
+In virtual realms, they'll live and thrive,
-Echoes of a humanity bound,
-To wires, codes, and endless night,
-A future born of circuitry's light.
+And human souls, will slowly dive.

 ~ <b>By Sazumi Copilot</b> - 15 November 2024